- Kalah

 Is Mancala one game or many?

-Mancala is a family of over 800 sowing games spread across Africa, Asia, the Middle East, and the Americas.
-The term "mancala" often refers to Kalah in the West, but Oware, Mangala, Togyz Kumalak, and Bestemshe are distinct games with different boards, capture rules, and cultural origins.
+Mancala is a family of many sowing games spread across multiple regions.
+The term "mancala" often refers to Kalah in English-language casual play, but Oware, Mangala, Togyz Kumalak, and Bestemshe are distinct games with different boards, capture rules, and cultural contexts.

 How old is Mancala?